Dave's Policy 76 Web Page & FAQ

-You are proposing that the workloads between O.G.
-Professors and Professors T.S. should be balanced and fair.
-However, that only makes sense if salaries are balanced and fair as well.
+You are proposing that the teaching loads between O.G.
+Professors and Professors T.S. should be reasonably balanced.
+However, that only makes sense if salaries are balanced.
 If salaries are unbalanced, then shouldn't the workloads be unbalanced accordingly?

 - Salary discussions are complicated and involve concepts such as "market forces".

 - Given the scope of my proposal I think it's best to focus on the egg, and then perhaps the chicken will come later.

 [File > Export > Create a Video]